rlucente-se-jboss/bootc-pxe-server/README.md

     cat /var/lib/dhcpd/dhcp.leases

+### Test the default PHP web application on the CLIENT
 Once you know the IP address, browse to the URL `http://CLIENT_IP` and you should see a PHP information page, describing various facts about the CLIENT.

+### Test the web console on the CLIENT
+You can also review the web console for the client which enables you to drill down into many aspects of the edge device.
+To access the web console, browse to the URL `https://CLIENT_IP:9090` and you should see the login page.
+Use the credentials `EDGE_USER` and `EDGE_PASS` in the `demo.conf` file to login to the web console.
+You'll then be presented with the web console page with a navigation bar on the left hand side to drill into various aspects of the system.
+You can enable administrative access by clicking on that link and then using the `EDGE_PASS` parameter to enable it.

 ### Deploy a container application by updating the CLIENT
 Next, let's update the CLIENT to deploy the simple container web